Commencement Information for Graduates

 NOTE: Traditionally, flower lei are not presented or worn until after the ceremony.
-No balloons are allowed into the courtyard area.
+No balloons and signs/banners are allowed into the courtyard area.

 - Caps should be worn at all times except during the playing of Hawai‘i Pono‘i and the National Anthem, when men should remove their caps.